SEARCH

 • Is it difficult for you to make or keep friends?

-Students who believe they may have difficulties in this area should consider developing a strategy to overcome them.
-With the appropriate support of family, friends, and the professionals available at Counseling and Career Services, students can find that college need not remain an overwhelming or frightening experience.
-Call Counseling and Career Services (782-5475) to set up an appointment.
+Students that believe they may have difficulties in this area should consider developing a strategy to overcome them.
+With the appropriate support of family, friends, and the professionals available at Counseling Services, students can find that college need not remain an overwhelming or frightening experience.
+Call Counseling Services (256-782-5475) to set up an appointment.

 Courtesy of University of Alabama